nasa/cmr-graphql/README.md

 #### Local graph database

 We use a graph database to query against related collections and duplicate collections.
 To send queries to a locally running graph database, we can use a docker gremlin-server that exposes an HTTP endpoint.
 This is launched by running
-You can optionally not require a graphdb server to be running locally by setting the `RUN_GRAPHDB` to false in the `.env` for the env you are running against.
+You can optionally not require a graphdb server to be running locally by setting the `GRAPHDB_ENABLED` to false in the `.env` for the env you are running against.
 If it is set to false this will return empty responses from graphdb.

 `docker run -it -p 8182:8182 tinkerpop/gremlin-server conf gremlin-server-rest-modern.yaml`